laljaf/Register-Login-system/README.md

 # Register-Login-system
-A registration and login system running on an Ubuntu server (on VM) with a MySQL database for each user
+A registration and login system running on an Ubuntu server (on VM) with a MySQL database allocated for each user